peterhogler/rentable-repo/README.md

 Link: https://dapper-beignet-14f225.netlify.app/

 School project from KYH | HTML & CSS course.
-The task was to create a imaginary brand that sell any type of product where you had to use semantic HTML, SASS and Javasript.
+The task was to create a imaginary brand that sell any type of product where you had to use semantic HTML, SASS and Javascript.